jakub-c/exercises-how-to-design-programs/README.md

   - describe "order of n steps” phrase
   - describe "abstract running time"
   - note that we measure the performance of a program by looking at the number of recursive calls its making
+  - add missing exercises from Intermezzo 5: The Cost of Computation
+- [ ] finish 492
 - [X] ~~refactor 469 to fold~~

 Special thanks to [bgusach/exercises-htdp2e](https://github.com/bgusach/exercises-htdp2e) for publishing the journey through the book.
 It helped when I got stuck on some exercises.